Sage-Bionetworks/rocc-app/README.md

        git submodule update

-3. Re-build the appropriate client(s).

-       npm run build:rocc-client-angular
-       npm run build:sage-angular

-4. (optional) If new packages have been added to the client, those packages will need to be installed.
+3. (optional) If new packages have been added to the client, those packages will need to be installed.

        npm ci

-5. To test, start the web client.
+4. To test, start the web client.

        npm start